We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 • Receive funds: Once the equity sharing agreement is signed, the investor will provide the agreed-upon funds.
 You may use this capital for any purpose, such as paying off debts, making home improvements or investing.

 • Ongoing responsibilities: During the agreement term, you'll continue to be responsible for mortgage payments (if applicable).
 Like a reverse mortgage, you must stay current on property taxes, insurance and maintenance.
-Your agreement might also specify conditions for how you must maintain the property.
+Your agreement might also specify conditions for maintaining the property.

 • Monitor property value: The value of your property may fluctuate throughout the equity sharing agreement.
 Keeping track of this is essential as it will affect the final settlement.